The history of Shillingstone Station

 The Shillingstone Railway Project aims not only to restore the station and available surrounding area to how it was in the early 1950s and 1960s, but also to enhance it.
 Much has already been achieved, including ...

-• Renovation of the station buildings to include a shop, café, museum and model railway exhibition.
+• Renovation of the station buildings to include a shop, café, and recently updated museum.

 • Repair and reconstruction of the platforms, fencing, signal box, platform shelter and other outbuildings.

 • Restoration of the station gardens and greenhouse.

 • Re-laying track to the main line and sidings.

 • Providing education, preserving heritage skills, and promoting job creation and tourism

 • Any help or general enquiry : email@example.com

 Are we doing well ... or maybe we can improve ?
 Please click on the icon below to view our Compliments and Complaints policy and find out how you can help us provide an even better experience at Shillingstone Station.

 Click to download